To view or purchase work by Sam Albright visit this Gallery

-I think it’s very important to keep the techniques of “real” materials alive while embracing the amazing digital tools we have available.
+It’s important to keep the techniques of “real” materials alive while embracing the amazing digital tools we have available.
 Carrying a sketchbook and taking my own reference photos has been part of my technique as long as I’ve been painting.
 And drawing everyday is just part of life, how I interact with my ideas and the world.
 I will set up still life objects, paint from a model or paint live in the field when possible.
-Along with thumbnails and more complete drawing, Photoshop can be used to compose and manipulate images.
-Then I use print outs and sometimes a screen as references while painting.
-The painting goes way beyond a print.
+Along with thumbnails and more complete drawing, Photoshop can be used to compose and manipulate images right along with pencils and paper.
+The painting will go way beyond a print of the image.
 It’s real.
+It’s paint.
 It refracts and reflects light in a completely different way, deep into the translucent layers of the paint.
 Each painting is, by it’s very hand made nature, unique, and one of a kind.
 It’s an event that has time built into it.

 I love the materials of painting, pushing around tiny particles of color, layered in the fluid translucence of oil or water.

 Working with oils is like coming back home after a long journey.
 I have to walk around the neighborhood for a while to get my bearings and then I’m off and running.
 The pigments are pretty much the same that artists have been using for hundreds of years with a few modern variations and refinements, but modern solvents and mediums are a bit different and they say, less toxic and more archival.
 The studio doesn’t smell like turpentine anymore.